yournextstore/yournextstore/README.md

 ## Stripe Tax

 Your Next Store comes with a preview of Stripe Tax support.
-To enable it, set the `ENABLE_STRIPE_TAXES` environment variable to any value (i.e., `1`).
+To enable it, set the `ENABLE_STRIPE_TAX` environment variable to any value (i.e., `1`).

 For this feature to work, you must set your Tax settings in Stripe Dashboard: [dashboard.stripe.com/register/tax](https://dashboard.stripe.com/register/tax).
 When enabled and configured, taxes will be automatically calculated and added to the total price of the product based on: